Corned Beef Hash Recipe2013-04-30

 This corned beef hash recipe is one of my favorite breakfast or lunch recipes, when I want something just a little different.

-Topped with a poached egg or two, it is the perfect mix of savory flavors.
+Topped with a poached or fried egg or two, it is the perfect mix of savory flavors.

 I don’t know where the tradition of topping corn beef with a poached or fried egg began, but the flavors work together perfectly.